Digital Vehicle Twin: Understanding Technology and Industry

 This final category includes tools that enhance or stylize photos, generate simple 360 views, or apply AI to improve listings.
 While they are not actually digital twins, they often operate in the same space, especially for dealerships and online marketplaces.

-• Primary audience: Automotive marketplaces, dealer CMS systems, small retail sellers.
+• For whom: Automotive marketplaces, dealer CMS systems, small retail sellers.

 • What matters most: Speed, automation, low cost.